Submit a Review & Earn an Amazon Gift Card

 Citations are publications that use Tocris products.
 Selected citations for Fluvastatin sodium include:

-Vainio et al (2011) Phospholipase PLA2G7, associated with aggressive prostate cancer, promotes prostate cancer cell migration and invasion and is inhibited by statins.
+Vainio et al (2011) Phospholipase PLA2G7, associated with aggressive prostate cancer, promotes prostate cancer cell migration and invasion and is inhibited by STAT.
 Am J Physiol Renal Physiol 2 1176 PMID: 22202492

 Do you know of a great paper that uses Fluvastatin sodium from Tocris?
-If so please let us know.
+Please let us know.